 If an audit is required under the Act:

-a properly qualified auditor or auditors shall be appointed by the Branch at the Annual General Meeting.
+a properly qualified auditor or auditors shall be appointed by the Branch at the AGM.
 The auditor’s duties shall be regulated in accordance with the Act, or if no relevant provisions exist under the Act, in accordance with the Corporations Act 2001 (Cth) and generally accepted principles, and/or any applicable code of conduct.
 The auditor may be removed by the Branch at a Special General Meeting; and

 the accounts of the Branch shall be examined and the correctness of the profit and loss accounts and balance sheets ascertained by an auditor or auditors at the conclusion of each Financial Year.